wp-plugins/awesome-filterable-portfolio/readme.txt

 == Installation ==

-This section describes how to install the plugin and get it working.
+This section describes how to install Awesome Filterable Portfolio and get it working.

 1. Download, install and activate the plugin
 2. Through the admin panel, create a category